-RE: The varied impacts of changes in policing policy in your constituency – our service appears no longer needed.
+RE: The varied impacts of changes in policing policy in a county – our service appears no longer needed.
 June 2013

-In 1995 females were “responsible” for only 4.9% of DV, they are now only responsible for at least 20% of DV, or as it is now more often called inter-personal violence.
+In 1995 females were “responsible” for only 4.9% of DV, they are now only responsible for at least 20% of DV, or as it is now more often called inter-personal violence, IPV.

-But from 2006 onwards the Northamptonshire police policy of arresting someone whenever possible now means that in your area “7/10” men to whom they are now called get arrested and 1 in 4 women.
+But from 2006 onwards the Northamptonshire police policy of arresting someone whenever possible now means that in the Nrthants area “7/10” men to whom they are now called get arrested and 1 in 4 women.
 This has no doubt born a great deal of budget saving fruit, but perhaps at the expense of some very disgruntled men!
+Calls by men have dwindled to about 300 from nearly 5,000, and calls from women have dwindled from nearly 7,000 to about 2,000.

 Providing a safe place, a refuge, during times of crisis is obviously sensible.
 Encouraging / forcing separation, again according to Johnson’s figures, leads to an exponential increase in “coercive control / intimate terrorism involving up to 22% of separated men and 4.9% of separated women. i.e it creates not far short of a “war zone”.
 Why is that?
 Well, if men are prepared to give their lives for their country might they not also be prepared to fight very hard to keep all that is near and dear to them?
 Would we not expect any animal to fight very hard to protect it’s offspring?